 The Freezable pattern relies on the Aggregatable pattern.
 The AggregatableAttribute aspect will be implicitly added to the target class.
 Therefore, you can not only create freezable classes, but also freezable object trees.
-Read the Parent/Child, Visitor and Disposable on page 233 for more information on how to establish object trees.
+Read the Parent/ Child, Visitor and Disposable on page 237 for more information on how to establish object trees.

-Children of freezable objects must be either freezable either immutable.
+Children of freezable objects must be either freezable or immutable.
 Therefore, children classes must be annotated with the FreezableAttribute or ImmutableAttribute custom attribute.
 Collection types must be derived from AdvisableCollectionT or AdvisableDictionaryTKey, TValue.
+Arrays cannot be used.

-56.3.
+58.3.
 Thread Affine Threading Model